Tourism (General Provisions) (Jersey) Order 1990

 (c) a register relating to premises classified as self-catering accommodation, which shall be called the Self-Catering Accommodation Register;

-(d) a register relating to premises classified as youth hostels, which shall be called the Youth Hostel Register;
+(d) a register relating to premises classified as hostels, which shall be called the Hostel Register;

 (e) a register relating to premises classified as holiday camps, which shall be called the Holiday Camp Register;